-Rule 4.7Review Programmes of Accredited MembersEach Accredited Member must demonstrate its compliance with theseDMCC Rules for RBD-GPM to the DMCC.
-In carrying out such obligation,each Accredited Member must implement an audit programme, which shallinclude:(a) ensure conformity with the DMCC Rules for RBD-GPM;(b) selecting and engaging its Reviewer(s) in conformity with the DMCCRules for RBD- GPM;(c) observing and and fully cooperating with each Reviewer;(d) implementing all recommendations provided by any Reviewer; and(e) upon request, providing a copy of any Review report to the DMCC orany authority that regulates or otherwise governs the Accredited Member.
+Rule 4.7 Review Programmes of Accredited Members

+Each Accredited Member must demonstrate its compliance with these Rules for RBDG to the Executive Office of the EBC.
+In carrying out such obligation, each Accredited Member must implement an audit programme, which shall include:

+- (a) ensure conformity with these Rules for RBDG; - (b) selecting and engaging its Reviewer(s) in conformity with these Rules for RBDG; - (c) observing and fully cooperating with each Reviewer; - (d) implementing all recommendations provided by any Reviewer; and - (e) upon request, providing a copy of any Review report to the Executive Office of the EBC or any authority that regulates or otherwise governs the Accredited Member.